CMU-Perceptual-Computing-Lab/openpose/doc/demo_overview.md

 - DEFINE_bool(frames_repeat,              false,          "Repeat frames when finished.");
 - DEFINE_bool(process_real_time,          false,          "Enable to keep the original source frame rate (e.g. for video).
 If the processing time is too long, it will skip frames.
 If it is too fast, it will slow it down.");
 - DEFINE_string(camera_parameter_folder,  "models/cameraParameters/flir/", "String with the folder where the camera parameters are located.");
+- DEFINE_bool(frame_keep_distortion,      false,          "If false (default), it will undistortionate the image based on the `camera_parameter_folder` camera parameters; if true, it will not undistortionate, i.e., it will leave it as it is.");
 3. OpenPose
 - DEFINE_string(model_folder,             "models/",      "Folder path (absolute or relative) where the models (pose, face, ...) are located.");
 - DEFINE_string(output_resolution,        "-1x-1",        "The image resolution (display and output).
 Use \"-1x-1\" to force the program to use the input image resolution.");